MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cppwinrt-winui-3.md

 ## Add an instance of BgLabelControl to the main UI page

-Open `MainPage.xaml`, which contains the XAML markup for our main UI page.
+Open `MainWindow.xaml`, which contains the XAML markup for our main UI page.
 Immediately after the **Button** element (inside the **StackPanel**), add the following markup.

 ```xaml
 <local:BgLabelControl Background="Red" Label="Hello, World!"/>
 ```

-Also, add the following include directive to `MainPage.h` so that the **MainPage** type (a combination of compiling XAML markup and imperative code) is aware of the **BgLabelControl** templated control type.
+Also, add the following include directive to `MainWindow.h` so that the **MainWindow** type (a combination of compiling XAML markup and imperative code) is aware of the **BgLabelControl** templated control type.
 If you want to use **BgLabelControl** from another XAML page, then add this same include directive to the header file for that page, too.
 Or, alternatively, just put a single include directive in your precompiled header file.

 ```cppwinrt
 //MainPage.h